robocorp/robocorp/browser/docs/robocorp.browser.md

  - <b>`url`</b>:  Navigates to the provided URL.

- - <b>`browser`</b>:  Specifies which browser to use.
-Supported browsers are:  ``chrome`` and ``firefox``.

- - <b>`headless`</b>:  If set to False the browser UI will be shown.
-If set to True  the browser UI will be kept hidden.
-If unset or set to None it'll  show the browser UI only if a debugger is detected.

-**Note:**

-> The arguments related to browser initialization will only be used if this is the first call, on subsequent calls the same browser instance will be used and the current page will open the given url.
->

 **Returns:**
  The page instance managed by the robocorp.tasks framework (it will be automatically closed when the task finishes).